sny7er/sny7er/README.md

 <h2>Recent Work</h2>
 <br>

+<b>HTML Inj/XSS, iDRAC, SMB Access</b>
+<br>On a recent test found these on a secured network where I didn't expect to find anything.
+I learned you can't assume there isn't a security weakness in a highly secure network</br><br>

 <b>Mimikatz on Hardened Endpoint</b>
 <br>On a recent test I was able to run Mimikatz on a hardened laptop via the WinPwn tool.
 I ran into blocks attempting to run Mimiktaz using AMSI-bypass techniques including many from https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell which is not very surprising these days.
 However WinPwn; https://github.com/S3cur3Th1sSh1t/WinPwn ran which contains many enumeration and exploit tools.
 Since Mimikatz is loaded in an indirect way the endpoint allowed it to run.